 There are a fair few more painted walls and places in Perth.
 After a good walk, you can choose one of Northbridge restaurants for a good meal.

 I didn’t spend anywhere near enough time on a Perth city walking tour and I only found Drew Straker neon art.
 However, the colours and rendition of the neon effect are so striking that it’s a must

 Drew Straker neon art

 There are a lot more wall murals, so I know what to do in Perth city on my next visit!

-If you are keen to stay in Perth CBD, why not indulge in a night in the luxurious Westin Perth?
+If you are keen to stay in Northbridge, why not indulge in this executive penthouse?
 The Foreshore, the Bell Tower and Elizabeth Quay are very close and you have great city views.